Find Your Perfect School

 Students also can participate in a series of workshops that provide in-depth information about the majors, among other things.
 Seniors with outstanding track records can also provide first-year students and sophomores with practical information about college majors and experiences.
 Success motivators are also paired with undecided students as part of an early intervention program.

-Second, undecided students can also enroll in a specific college or school within OSU if they have a general idea of their field of interest but without a major yet.
+Second, undecided students can also enroll in a specific college or school within OSU if they have a general idea of their field of interest but are without a major yet.
 The admission application has checkboxes for the following options for undeclared students:

 - Business Administration, Undecided (Fisher College of Business)

 - Arts and Sciences, Undecided

 But you can’t be an undecided student for the rest of your college life at OSU!
 According to the university’s policies, you must choose a major, starting as early as the end of your freshman or sophomore year.